 Training will include both practical saddlery and leather goods craft skills and background knowledge of other related subjects, such as equine anatomy, lorinery, horse-handling, saddlery fitting, rugs and rug repairs and health and safety regulations.
 The apprentice will also attend the Society's Introductory Saddle Fitting course, and the Society's Introductory Bridle Fitting course.

-The Apprentice will be asked to demonstrate their progress during training by achieving at least Level 2 and 3 Bridle, Level 2 Harness and Level 2 and 3 Saddle qualifications of the Saddlery City & Guilds Skill Assessment and Qualification Scheme.
+The Apprentice will be asked to demonstrate their progress during training by achieving at least Level 2 and 3 Bridle, Level 2 Harness and Level 2 and 3 Saddle qualifications of the City & Guilds Diploma in Saddlery (Skill Assessment and Qualification Scheme.)

 Evidence of the Apprentice's competence will be collected within a portfolio which will be available for inspection by the Visitor.